With this method, you can Grow Unlimited Snake Plants From Leaves, and it’s super easy and interesting!

 - Keep the water-grown snake plants in a warm area with plenty of indirect light.
 Change the water every couple of days or when it appears cloudy or dirty.

 The roots will develop in around two-three months.
-Once the roots emerge, you can transplant the cutting in the soil.
+Once the roots emerge, you can transplant the cutting into the soil.

 Have a look at the best snake plant varieties here